Beauty and a Beat: Music video

 The music video was released on October 12, 2012 on Bieber's YouTube channel.
-According to the video's storyline, in October 2012, 3 hours of personal footage was stolen from Justin.
-The story continues, this footage was then illegally uploaded by an anonymous blogger.
+According to the video's storyline, in October 2012, 3 hours of personal footage was stolen from Justin and was illegally uploaded by an anonymous blogger.
 It starts with a short montage of video clips, and heads into a party at a waterpark featuring dancers, and Nicki Minaj rapping beside Justin in a pool.
 The video ends with Justin sliding down a waterslide.
-A gameplay clip of Good Feeling by Flo Rida from Just Dance 4 was featured.
+A gameplay clip of "Good Feeling" by Flo Rida from Just Dance 4 was featured.

-Bieber wrote the video's storyline himself and co-directed the video itself with Jon Chu.
+Bieber wrote the video's storyline himself and co-directed the video itself with Jon M. Chu.
 All of the waterpark footage was shot on scene at Raging Waters in San Dimas, a suburb of Los Angeles.
 Most of the clip was recorded on a GoPro Hero 2 by Bieber, with some footage shots on the Olympus Tough TG-1.
+The music video features international synchronized swimming group, Aqualillies.
 As of May 2022, the music video had received more than 1 billion views.